-Health and wellbeing are two increasingly important topics we face in our current climate (especially after the recent two years we've all had).
-Whether we are talking about physical fitness, healthy diets and mental states or even the environment, going green has never felt more important.
-From eco-friendly design to energy use, we are constantly looking at new ways to improve our footprint, and contribute accordingly.
+Health and wellbeing are two increasingly important topics we face.
+Whether we’re talking about physical fitness, healthy diets and mental states or even the environment, going green has never felt more important.
+From eco-friendly design to energy use, we’re constantly looking at new ways to improve our footprint and contribute accordingly.

 In 1989 NASA undertook a comprehensive study researching ways in which to clean the air in space.
 One of those methods was to study a range of common houseplants and monitor their effect on the environment, specifically, the air around them.

 As well as reducing carbon dioxide and increasing oxygen, NASA found that some houseplants removed a range of harmful chemicals such as formaldehyde benzine and ammonia from the air.